-Jimmy Kimmel Hosting the Oscars Again in 2018
+Oscar Host Jimmy Kimmel on What to Expect This Year

-Jimmy Kimmel and his adorable young family have another reason to celebrate.
-On Tuesday, the Academy announced that the late night host will return again to host the 90th Oscars ceremony.
+Jimmy Kimmel is returning to host the 90th Oscars ceremony Sunday, after an eventful 2017 ceremony.

-“Jimmy proved, from his opening monologue all the way through a finale we could never have imagined, that he is one of our finest hosts in Oscar history,” Academy President Cheryl Boone Isaacs said in a release.
+“Jimmy proved, from his opening monologue all the way through a finale we could never have imagined, that he is one of our finest hosts in Oscar history,” Academy President Cheryl Boone Isaacs said in a statement of the late night host.

 “Hosting the Oscars was a highlight of my career and I am grateful to Cheryl, Dawn, and the Academy for asking me to return to work with two of my favorite people, Mike De Luca and Jennifer Todd,” Kimmel said.
 “If you think we screwed up the ending this year, wait until you see what we have planned for the 90th anniversary show!”